 Medical education in private colleges in India can cost quite a large sum of money.
 Some colleges charge exorbitant amounts, almost around 21 to 40 lakh rupees per annum.
 For this amount of money, there are so many universities around the world that offer equally good or even better undergraduate medical programs.

 This is where medical programs abroad come into play.

 Going to a foreign nation to study medicine can be an intimidating experience, especially for students who have just gotten out of school.
 But, trust me, it will be a rewarding experience.
 Now let us see what studying in a foreign medical college will be like.
 Below is a short list containing reasons why you should pursue MBBS abroad.

 - Reason number one is the excellent infrastructure offered by international medical colleges.
 The equipment, laboratories, and resources for research and experiments are far superior to India’s ones.
 Well-equipped laboratories, research centers, etc., are crucial in medical education.

-- The cost of medical education in private colleges of India is indeed high, as seen earlier.
+- The cost of medical education in private colleges in India is indeed high, as seen earlier.
 At such high prices, medical degrees can be obtained from medical colleges abroad.
-In some nations, the cost is even lower than private medical colleges in India.
+In some nations, the cost is even lower than in private medical colleges in India.
 This is one of the primary reasons students choose to study MBBS abroad.